lpalad/AWS-Projects/IoT/README.md

 - LinkedIn: https://www.linkedin.com/in/leonardspalad/

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details

+Fix Markdown formatting